- Until how old are you eligible to apply?

 is the shared understanding who will act as a “Senpai” and support the students.

-Each student who pass the application process and enroll to Manai will be assigned their own “Senpai”.
+Each student who pass the assessment period and enroll to Manai will be assigned their own “Senpai.”

 “Senpai,” as experienced member of the society, will help lead the students in their activities.